BlankDigitalMedia/blank-site/POSITIONING.md

 ## Your New Positioning Statement

-**"I help local small businesses in Southwest Michigan use AI and simple web tools to save time, look professional, and grow — without breaking the bank."**
+**"I help local small businesses in Southwest Michigan use AI and simple web tools to save time, look professional, and grow, without breaking the bank."**

 ## Target Audience